-Ricciarelli: the recipe for the typical Christmas cakes of Siena
+Ricciarelli: the recipe for the typical Christmas cakes from Siena

 The home made freshly baked ricciarello is the nicest cake in the world.
 It has a taste of Tuscany, of Christmas, of local traditions and affection